emrebinnaz/cqrs-and-event-sourcing-example/README.md

 # cqrs-and-event-sourcing-example
-A product managements system example for applying cqrs and event sourcing
+A product management system example for applying cqrs and event sourcing